apache/incubator-nlpcraft/README.md

 ## Example
 As a quick example let's consider a very simple implementation for NLI-powered light switch.
 Our app should understand something like
 ``Turn the lights off in the entire house`` or ``Switch on the illumination in the master bedroom closet``.
-You can easily modify intent callbacks to perform the actual light switching using HomeKit or Arduino-based controllers.
+You can easily modify intent callbacks in the model implementation below to perform the actual light switching using HomeKit or Arduino-based controllers.

 ### Add NLPCraft
 Add NLPCraft dependency to your project: